 The film’s major flaw is an ending that does not reach a satisfying climax worthy of all that has come before.
-A massive manhunt by both U.S. and Mexican law enforcement, on the same scale, according to Time magazine, of the manhunt for John Dillinger results in Myers capture but is played very low key.
+A massive manhunt by both U.S. and Mexican law enforcement, on the same scale according to Time magazine of the manhunt for John Dillinger, results in Myers capture but is played out very low key.

-The film is based on the true story of mass murderer Billy Cook who in a 22-day murder spree killed a family of five and a sixth person, Salesman, Robert Dewey.
+The film is based on the true story of mass murderer Billy Cook who in a 22-day murder spree killed a family of five and a sixth person, Robert Dewey, a salesman.
 He then kidnapped two hunters holding them hostage for eight days and forcing them to drive him over the border to Mexico before he was eventually captured in Santa Rosita, a coastal city in Baja California, the same location where the movie was filmed.
 Cook would die in San Quentin walking the last mile to the gas chamber in 1952.
-Like Cook, Emmet t Myers in the film had a deformed eye that always remained open and was a full-blown psychopath.
+Like Cook, Emmett Myers in the film had a deformed eye that always remained open and was a full-blown psychopath.
 Cook’s reputation was so large that both Time magazine and Newsweek did multiple stories on him.

 Lupino was in Palm Springs, to receive the Foreign Press Association’s “Woman of the Year” award and met one of the two hunters held hostage by Cook.
 Fascinated by the story, The Filmakers Group soon announced they were going to do a film based on the story of the two kidnapped hunters.
 This was met with resounding objections from the Motion Picture Association insisting that the Production Code forbid the portrayal of modern-day outlaws.
 The Filmakers would eventually resign to the fact that a fictional version of the story was the only way the MPA would allow the story to be told.